Migrate from AzureRM to Azure PowerShell Az

 Get-AzureStorageBlob is now

-There are exceptions to this naming change that you should be aware of before doing any renaming:
+There are exceptions to this naming change that you should be aware of.
+Some modules were renamed or merged into

 By following these steps, you can update all of your existing scripts to use the new module.
 If you have any questions or problems with these steps that made your migration difficult, please comment on this article so that we can improve the instructions.